microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/virtual-device-speech-to-text.md

     pip install azure-cognitiveservices-speech
     ```

-    > ⚠️ If you see the following error:
+    > ⚠️ If you get the following error:
     >
     > ```output
     > ERROR: Could not find a version that satisfies the requirement azure-cognitiveservices-speech (from versions: none)